ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Basic Radio Sample.md

 These are singular songs that play on the radio- they're the primary track that should be playing over everything else- the important audio, if you will.
 - Their **IDs** provide some identification as to what each type of audio each track plays, and how "old" the tracks sound (sorry guys).
 - Their **Ranges** are all different, and non-overlapping- this means that when tuning along the radio, they can all be heard at different times.
-- Their **Gain curves** are all the same- smoothly fading the volume of each track in and out depending on the Output's tune.
+- Their **Range curves** are all the same- smoothly fading the volume of each track in and out depending on the Output's tune.
 - Their **Gain** values all depend on the specific track- some clips are quieter than others, so we give them a higher gain.
 - Their **Attenuations** are all 0- they are the highest-priority audio, and every other track should be getting quieter when it plays- not the other way around.
 Therefore, we keep attenuation at 0.
 - **Force global** is always true for this sample.